 Observing Walking Fluid Droplet Dynamics

-Over the summer of 2023, I spent the majority of my days in the Bush Applied Math Lab, under the MIT department.
-My work involved observing and studying “walking” droplet behaviours.
+Over the summer of 2023, I spent most of my days in the Bush Applied Math Lab within the MIT department.
+My work involved observing and studying the “walking” behaviours of droplets.
 Turns out, when a thin layer of oil is vibrated quickly enough, small droplets will bounce over the oil’s surface, propelled by their own wave patterns in so-called “pilot-wave” dynamics.

 My work mostly involved running experiments with our vibrating baths and tracking the resulting droplet movement.
-We set-up experiments with drops free to move in circular baths and tracked their motion with a high-speed camera placed overhead.
+We set up experiments with drops free to move in circular baths and tracked their motion with a high-speed camera placed overhead.
 These droplets move around in occasionally interesting shapes from simple orbits to more complex patterns.
-We still don't fully understand the complex fluid mechanics at play in these systems, but it is speculated our little bouncing droplets may serve as quantum-mechanical analogues due to their pilot-wave properties.
+We still don't fully understand the complex fluid mechanics at play in these systems, but it is speculated that our little bouncing droplets may serve as quantum-mechanical analogues due to their pilot-wave properties.
+If you ever get the chance to meet with Professor John Bush, he will very excitedly discuss this with you for hours.